cryptopepy/creature/README.md

    # Optionally, you can set the HuggingFace model (the default is nvidia/Llama-3.1-Nemotron-70B-Instruct-HF) and max tokens (default = 128000)
    export HF_MODEL='internlm/internlm2_5-20b-chat'
    export HF_MAX_TOKENS=10000
    # If you plan to deploy a model locally, set the base URL.
-Otherwise.
-DO NOT SET this environment variable in any circumstance
+Otherwise, DO NOT SET this environment variable in any circumstance
    export HF_BASE_URL='http://localhost:23333'
    ```